Updated: Jul 1

 I have been thinking a lot lately, which has resulted in very long, often painful conversations with my husband.
 Conversations that leave us in tears as we contemplate how to move forward.
 We have been struggling with a lot.
 City noise, construction, the pandemic, school, urban life, our children growing up all too soon and mostly, we have been writhing over technology.
 We have been thinking and talking and and avoiding.
 No doubt, I have been feeling ill.

 You see, this is the thing.
 I believe technology has a place in our lives, but that place should be very small.
 It is very clear to me that we have overstepped that place.
 We, as parents, believe our children's ideal is in nature.
 Playing, exploring, getting dirty, petting the animals, learning and discovering.
 We believe that they should breathe the air, feel the wind, touch the dirt, embrace the bugs and ignite their senses, all of their senses.
-We want that for them and we know that the moment we give into the handy, we will have lost a piece of them.
-A piece we may never recover.
-The opening of Pandora's Box, a lesson we have learned, but have all too soon forgotten.
+We want that for them and we know that the moment we give into the handy, we will have lost a piece of them, which is not to say that we do not allow our children to game.
+We do, but we select the games, their time is limited and they are not provided with unlimited access.
+Fee feel that by not providing limitations, we might just be opening Pandora's Box, a lesson we have learned, but have all too soon forgotten.
 We don't want to open that box.

 In a bold and perhaps even controversial statement: I DO NOT believe technology is the answer.
 I do not believe that robots should become the new teachers.
 I believe there is something to be said for human contact, for touch and human voices.
 I believe we are losing a bit of our humanity and that leaves me not only troubled, but fearful.
 That loss of our connection to the natural world and our own humanity, prevents me from sleeping at night.
 It propels me to creep into my children's room at night and watch them sleep, innocently rest and in those moments I wish I could transport them to simpler times away from the chaos of our everyday lives.